Exiv2/exiv2/README.md

 | VERBOSE            | _**not set**_              | Makefile platforms | Instructs make to report its actions |
 | PATH<br>DYLD\_LIBRARY\_PATH<br>LD\_LIBRARY\_PATH    | $EXIV2\_BINDIR/../lib | Windows<br>macOS<br>Other platforms | Path of dynamic libraries |

-The Variable EXIV2\_PORT or EXIV2\_HTTP can be set to None to skip http tests.
+The Variable EXIV2\_HTTP can be set to None to skip http tests.
 The http server is started with the command `python3 -m http.server $port`.
 On Windows, you will need to run this manually _**once**_ to authorise the firewall to permit python to use the port.

 [TOC](#TOC)
 <div id="TestsOnUnix">